rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 See `doc/GRAPHICS_EXTENSIONS.md` for the full set of escape sequences and details.

 Remark: The setup dialog is entered by pressing the Print Screen key.
+The setup menu includes options for resolution, colors, fonts, keyboard settings, sound level, and key click sounds.

 ## VT100 compatibility (at a glance)